Message from the Director

 History

-2001 Development of magnesium alloy containing long-period stacking-ordered structure phase (LPSO type magnesium alloy) by rapidly solidified powder metallurgy
+2001 Development of Mg alloys containing long-period stacking ordered structure phase (LPSO type Mg alloys) by rapidly solidified powder metallurgy

-2003 Development of cast LPSO type magnesium alloy (KUMADAI Magnesium Alloy)
+2003 Development of cast LPSO type Mg alloy (KUMADAI Heat Resistant Mg Alloy)

-Ministry of Economy, Trade and Industry “FY Regional Research & Development Consortium Project” (~2004)
+Ministry of Economy, Trade and Industry (METI) in Japan “FY Regional Research & Development Consortium Project” (~2004)

-Establishment of the Association of Magnesium Alloy Development and Processing in Kumamoto University
+Establishment of the association of Mg Alloys development and processing in Kumamoto University

-2005 “Advanced Research Project B” of Kumamoto University has started.
+2005 Kumamoto University “Advanced Research Project B” has started.

 Establishment of Kumamoto University Magnesium Research Center (MRC)

-2012 Development of non-flammable magnesium alloy (KUMADAI Non-flammable Magnesium Alloy)
+2012 Development of non-flammable Mg alloy (KUMADAI Non-flammable Magnesium Alloy)

-2014 JSPJ “Strategic Young Researcher Overseas Visits Program for Accelerating Brain Circulation”(-2017).
+2014 JSPS “Strategic Young Researcher Overseas Visits Program for Accelerating Brain Circulation”(-2017).

 2016 “International Research Core Program” of Kumamoto University has started.